mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 }
 ```

-^ In Swift, the shape of a reducer for an application could look like this
+^ The shape of a reducer for an application could look like this

 ^ It's a struct with two generics, one for the state that your application is currently in, and one for the set of actions that can be performed in your application